 Turkish Chicken Shish Kebabs

-I am declaring barbecue season officially open!
-To get the ball rolling I have a truly delicious recipe for you, one that I have on rotation all summer long.
-Turkish Chicken Shish Kebabs (Tavuk SiÅŸ) are tender, tangy and so easy.
-The chicken is marinated in yoghurt, lemon and spices which tenderises the meat while giving it an incredible flavour.
-If you like you can bulk them out with plenty of healthy summer vegetables, bell peppers and zucchini are perfect here.
+Turkish chicken shish kebabs (Tavuk Siş) are tender, tangy, and so easy.
+The chicken is marinated in yogurt, lemon, and spices, tenderising the meat while giving it an incredible flavour.
+If you like, you can bulk them out with plenty of healthy summer vegetables.
+Bell peppers and zucchini are perfect here.

 What would Turkish Chicken Shish Kebabs be without a big bowl of Cacık?
 What is that you ask?
 You may know it under the Greek name of Tzatziki, a cooling and delicious blend of yoghurt, cucumber and garlic.
 It’s simple to make and is the ideal addition to grilled meats.
 I like to serve these kebabs with flatbreads, but they are fantastic with rice, couscous or just some crusty white bread.
 Keep it relaxed, that’s what a summer barbecue is all about!